apache/nuttx-apps/examples/README.txt

 examples/pashello
 ^^^^^^^^^^^^^^^^^

-  This is "Hello, World" implemented via the Pascal P-Code interpreter
+  This is "Hello, World" implemented via the Pascal P-Code interpreter.
+In order to use this example, you must first download and install the NuttX pascal module.
+After unpacking the pascal module, you can find installation instructions in pascal/nuttx/README.txt.

+  The correct install location for the NuttX examples and build files is apps/interpreters.

 examples/pipe
 ^^^^^^^^^^^^^